Changing nature of school to work transitions

 Twitter allows you to connect with new people based on common interests.
 Set up a profile (use your name) and start following people, companies, organisations that you would like to build a relationship with, and hopefully they will follow you back!
 To start networking with specific people, you could say something like ‘Hi, I am looking to build a career within the health sector.
 Can you refer me to someone who could help?’
 And when updating your status, talk about your job search in positive, proactive terms, such as, ‘Excited about my first interview with XYZ company tomorrow’.

 In addition to the internet, newspapers, employment services and trade magazines are just some of the other places employers advertise their job vacancies.
 Searching through advertised vacancies is also a great way to get ideas for jobs that might suit you, and to get a feel for the local labour market.

 The Leader newspaper is the best resource for finding local jobs.
 The newspaper is free and publishes 33 titles covering the Melbourne metropolitan area.
 It is distributed to every household on a weekly basis and has a job vacancy section.

 Sometimes the wording that is used in job advertisements and job descriptions can be difficult to understand.
-If you are confused about the language that is used, our guide to understanding job adverts will help you work out what employers are really asking for.
+If

 An employment or recruitment agency provides a service to both employers and job seekers.
 They place job seekers into specific jobs on a permanent or temporary basis.
 Many businesses and companies use the services of employment or recruitment agencies to find suitable employees.